 O’Malley is a bit awed by it all.
 Creating the music therapy program was not something she’d planned or even had interest in— initially.
 O’Malley didn’t want to be a teacher; she was already running a non-profit, Hands in Harmony, managing her clinical practice, and raising two young children.
-Just a few years earlier, she’d written the standards for state laws concerning the certification of music therapy practitioners.
+A few years earlier, she’d written the standards for state laws concerning the certification of music therapy practitioners.
 She had enough to keep her busy.

 But consulting on a program for URI led to an invitation to implement the five-year program in 2019 and then, at the urging of department chair Mark Conley, to teach a class.
 And it took just the one class for O’Malley to make a startling discovery.
 “Watching my students grow, seeing those aha moments when they started making connections and applying what they’ve learned—I loved it.

 “They care so much about their growth and about the field, and I am passionate about helping support each individual student, whether they stay on the path to become music therapists or find something else musically,” O’Malley continues.

 URI’s music therapy bachelor’s degree trains students in healthcare therapies that improve the sensorimotor, cognitive, language, emotional, and/or social functioning of their clients.
 It is the only music therapy program in New England to offer an on-campus clinic for students’ clinical training.
 By graduation, students complete 1,200 hours of clinical training in preparation for national board certification.

 O’Malley prizes preparedness and thoughtfulness in her students and holds them to the rigorous standards she sets for herself as a practitioner.

 Music therapists are in high demand.
 They work in hospitals, schools, long-term care facilities, and neuro-rehabilitation centers.
 They are employed by psychiatric practices and community centers (where some use music and songwriting to promote social justice and change).